Freehold vs Share of Freehold: Meaning & Differences

 This means that you have full control over how and when modifications can be made to the structure, as well as any rules or regulations associated with its use.
 Additionally, you won’t need to pay ground rent or service charges as you do with a leasehold property.

-A share of freehold is most commonly associated with the purchase of flats, where flat owners will often own the leasehold for their individual flat and hold a share of the freehold for the entire building and the land it’s built on, collectively owning the whole freehold.
+A share of freehold is most commonly associated with flats, where flat leaseholders also hold a share of the freehold for the entire building and the land it’s built on, collectively owning the whole freehold.

-As a collective, those with a share of freehold have more control over their properties, as well as the ability to make decisions about how it is managed and maintained.
+As a collective, those with a share of freehold have more control over their properties than standard leaseholders do, as well as the ability to make decisions about how it is managed and maintained.

-Freehold vs Share of Freehold: 6 Key Differences
+Freehold vs Share of Freehold: 6 Differences Explored

 1. Type of home